pguibert6WIND/frr/doc/user/bgp.rst

 - Network source/destination ( can be one or the other, or both).
 - Layer 4 information for UDP/TCP : source port, or destination port, or any port.
 - Layer 4 information for ICMP type and ICMP code.
-- Misc layer 3 information : DSCP value, Protocol type, packet length, fragmentation information.
+- Layer 3 information : DSCP value, Protocol type, packet length, fragmentation.
 - Misc layer 4 TCP flags.

 That combination of information is being applied traffic filtering action.
 This is